 You know, in this, the first three years of the so-called recovery, between 2009 and 2012, 95 percent of all the gains went to the upper 1 percent.
 So, the American workers are not participating.
 And the reason they're not participating is there's just not enough job creation here at home.
 And, so, this is a way of trying to incentivize all these corporations who are sitting on all this money abroad to start using some of their huge resources, some of all those benefits that we've given them, for the benefit of the American people.

 BILL MOYERS: You move in circles where you come into contact with the CEOs of these companies, many of whom are deficit hawks, you know.
 They keep, they’re on committees.
 They keep testifying in Washington.
 They call for deficit reduction.
 What do they say when you make this argument to them face to face, as you're making it to me?

 JOSEPH E. STIGLITZ: Most of them are not economists.
 And most of them are concerned with their corporation's own bottom line and with their own salary.
 So, we've created a corporate system in the United States where the CEOs' pay is related to the shareholder value.
 The shareholder value is related to how little taxes they pay.
 Because if they can get the taxes down, profits look high and people will pay more for their shares.

 So, when they're making an argument for, let's lower the corporate income tax, let's lower taxes that I have to pay, let's expand corporate loopholes, they don't use those words.
 But what they're really saying is, pay me more, because if I succeed in getting Congress to do that, my pay goes up, not because I've worked harder.

 I haven't invented something new.
 I haven't made my customers happier.
-I made my company more valuable by succeeding in getting provisions that allow my company to avoid taxes.
-And then, my shareholder value goes up, and my salary goes up.
+I’ve made my company more valuable by succeeding in getting provisions that allow my company to avoid taxes.
+And then, my shareholder value goes up, my salary goes up.